Universal basic income in India: UBI versus Indian public distribution system

 Guy Standing argues that contrary to IPDS (Indian Public Distribution System), a basic income does not limit the choice of the recipient to a set of subsidised goods.
 Moreover, IPDS entails a higher cost associated with the distribution of goods which must be stored and transported by a branch of the government.
 This is particularly costly due to the decentralised nature of the ration shops currently characterising Indian rural life.
 Standing also points to certain costs related to shortcomings of the current scheme.
 For instance, the provision of subsidized grain is in some cases uncertain, potentially putting families under the burden of debt, and women must in some cases spend hours singling out good grains from bad.
 These are, according to Standing, costs that a basic income, with its more decentralised structure, may reduce or avoid.

 Basic income to empower women

 There are two qualifications that uniquely position India for the implementation of a universal basic income (UBI) - the lack of women in the public labor force and the presence of a large informal sector.

 First, the UBI would help Indian women gain greater financial independence and thus enhance gender equality.
 In 2018, about 75% of adult Indian women are not employed in jobs outside of the home; without a source of income they are financially dependent on their husbands or families.
-If family relationships become strained, women often have no where else to go and are forced to remain in the difficult situation.
+If family relationships become strained, women often have nowhere else to go and are forced to remain in the difficult situation.
 Their lack of income constraints many women from making their own choices, even in situations of abuse and violence.
 A UBI would give these women some measure of autonomy.